awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. On the image builder desktop, open Image Assistant\.

 1. Follow the necessary steps in Image Assistant to finish creating your image\.
-For more information, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.
+For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.

    The changes to the system environment variables persist across your fleet instances and are available to streaming sessions launched from those instances\.
 **Note**